PCWCFA/crypto_valuations_public/README.md

 4) defillama.py: This script interacts with Defillama's API to get the TVL of chains and protocols.
 5) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, and UNIT.
 6) main.py: This file is for running the Python code without Excel for development and debugging.
 7) keys.py: This script contains the API keys.
 For now, it is just the CMC_API_KEY.
+Note that this file is not checked into the repository.
+The user will have to rename keys_sample.py to keys.py and place his own CMC API key.
+8) keys_sample.py: This is the file that is to be renamed by the user to keys.py.
+9) cmc_api.py: This script updates the Coinmarketcap reference data in the crypto_valuations.xlxs cmc_ids tab.
+10) defillama_slugs.py: This script updates the Defillama protocol reference data in the crypto_valuations.xlsx Dictionary tab.

 ## Installation
 ### Pre-requisites